inria-UFF/VRPSolverEasy/docs/Demos/CVRPTW.rst

 .. code-block:: python

-   # set parameters
    model.solve()

 Print solution
 ^^^^^^^^^^^^^^^^^^^^^^

-You can print the solution with an automatic printing function :
+You can output the solution using the :code:`print()` function

 .. code-block:: python

-   # print solution
+    if (model.solution.is_defined())
         print(model.solution)

-or you can print manually each route, to do this, we invite you to consult the last section of the demo :doc:`/Demos/CVRP`
+or you can analyze the solution manually by retrieving each route.
+For and example, consult the last section of the demo :doc:`/Demos/CVRP`.